CompTIA Webstore Product Visual Language

 Team:

-CompTIA produces digital IT training content and platforms.
+CompTIA is an IT certifications and training organization.
 Each year, dozens of new products and courses are released or updated.
 After a year and a half of work, the organization was ready to release a newly-updated webstore featuring all those products.
 However, there was no visual language for representing those products, or more importantly, complex bundles of products.

 I was brought in to determine requirements and build a visual language for representing our products and bundles of products in ways that could scale, look beautiful and modern, and feel more physical and valuable.